Samtal-utan-besvar/network-database/README.md

 OpenSSL: https://slproweb.com/products/Win32OpenSSL.html (Optional)

 ### Setup
+First you need to install all the NodeJS dependencies, this is done by running the command ```npm install``` while inside the project folder.
+It's also highly recommended to globally install PM2 with the command ```npm install pm2@latest -g```.
+PM2 allows advanced controlling and monitoring of processes both locally and remote through a webbrowser.

 Once the required dependencies are installed you need to generate a SHA-256 key in the ./keys folder with the name of *tokenSecret.key*.
 This can be done using OpenSSL with the command ```openssl genrsa -out tokenSecret.key 4096``` while in the keys folder.

 To generate the required database use the database.sql file containing the two schemas used for the user and contact table.
 This can be done while connected to the database with the correct user privileges.